Fusion1013/AvasarVault/00 - Building Avasar/Environment/Agriculture Design Document.md

 ### Storms Reach
 A lot of wild growth.
 The thunderstorms increase nitrogen in the air (??), meaning plants can grow more (??).
 This is how a lot of the wandering hoards are able to survive, by foraging wild plants.
 ## Soil
 Different metals in the soil.
 Aluminum sulfate, magnesium sulfate, sulfate in general decreases PH.
 Lime brings it up.
 Plants typically needs 6.5-7.5ph.
+Farmers use plants to get nitrogen into the soil (plants want nitrogen rich soil) (legumes).
+> The list of nitrogen-fixing plants for agriculture is quite versatile and includes, among others: Beans: fava (aka faba, broad), alfalfa, green (aka French), runner, field, sweet, peanuts (aka groundnuts), soybeans, cream, black-eyed, or purple-hulled beans, lupins, lentils, cowpeas, chickpeas.

+> Notable among cover crops (many of which are nitrogen-fixing legumes), buckwheat extracts phosphorus and calcium from the soil.
+When the buckwheat plants die and decompose, those nutrients are released in plant-friendly forms that can be used by subsequent crops.
 ## Agriculture & Magic
 Magic can be used to accelerate prop growth and increase yields.
 Magical objects could be used in areas to help with this.
 Magic can also be used for preservation.